 Leann is a two-time St. Louis District Winner and Third Place Midwest Region Winner of the Metropolitan Opera National Council Auditions.
 In 2013 she was awarded Third Place at the International Czech and Slovak Singing Competition in Montréal, and in 2014 she was an International Semi-Finalist at the Hans Gabor Belvedere Opera Competition in Düsseldorf.

-Leann has ten years of teaching experience at the collegiate level, including Applied Voice, Opera Workshop, Diction, and Vocal Literature.
+Leann has over ten years of teaching experience at the collegiate level, including Applied Voice, Opera Workshop, Diction, and Vocal Literature.
 She is currently on the voice faculty of Webster University in St. Louis and has taught at Millikin University, the University of Michigan, and the University of Illinois.
 She has a Level II certification in Somatic Voicework, a certification in Soul Ingredients ®: Pedagogy of Soul Singing, and is a certified yoga instructor through the National Exercise Trainer’s Association.
 She holds a BA in Environmental Studies from the University of Chicago, an MM in Voice from the University of Illinois, and a DMA in Voice from the University of Michigan.